-\$50 per information return if you file after August 1 or you do not file required information returns; maximum penalty \$250,000 per year (\$100,000 for small businesses).
+• \$50 per information return if you file after August 1 or you do not file required information returns; maximum penalty \$250,000 per year (\$100,000 for small businesses).

-If you do not file corrections and you do not meet any of the exceptions to the penalty described on page 6, the AUTION penalty is \$50 per information return.
+If you do not file corrections and you do not meet any of the exceptions to the penalty described below, the penalty is \$50 per information return.